 Irish companies require an individual (although corporate secretaries are allowed) over the age of 18 to act as the company secretary.
 The company secretary may be one of the directors.
 The company secretary maintains company records, files the annual returns and carries out tasks from the articles of association.

 Does every company need a company secretary?

-Every company registered under the provisions of the Companies Acts 1963-2013, is required to have a company secretary.
+Every company registered under the provisions of the Companies Act 2014, is required to have a company secretary.
 The company secretary and the directors are considered to be the officers of the company.

 Company Secretarial Service